ishaan-rd/BuyCycle/README.md

 # BuyCycle
 ___

-A web application that uses MySQL database
+A web application that uses MySQL database and a nodeJS server
-<b>Server using node.js and frontend uses react</b>